ACADEMY OF NEVADA BALLET THEATRE

 Annual Spring Concert

 At the end of every school year, Academy students perform in the Academy’s annual Spring Concert normally held the first weekend in June.
-There are three performances to accommodate all Academy classes: the Modern, Character, Tap, Jazz, and Musical Theatre classes perform together in the Dance Program’s Spring Concert; First Steps, Music & Movement, and Pre-Ballet 1-3 classes perform together in an original children’s story ballet, and the Pre-Professional ballet classes stage a full-length production of a classical ballet directed by Academy Principal Anna Lantz.
+There are three performances to accommodate all Academy classes: the Contemporary, Character, Tap, Jazz, and Musical Theatre classes perform together in the Dance Program’s Spring Concert; First Steps, Music & Movement, and Pre-Ballet 1-3 classes perform together in an original children’s story ballet, and the Pre-Professional ballet classes stage a full-length production of a classical ballet

 Pre-Professional Division Spring Concert 2011: La Fille Mal Gardee.
 Photo by Virginia Trudeau